AnorakX/anorakx.github.io/plans.md

 ## [Custom Plan and Alternate Payment](#custom-plan-and-alternate-payment)
 If these aren't enough OR too much and you want to talk about a custom plan, please <b>DM me at AnorakX#8873</b>.
-As alternate payment, I also accept:
-- Robux
-- Steam

 <i>To hire me today, <b>DM me at AnorakX#8873</b>!
 Or, go to the [home page](https://anorakx.github.io).</i>